 American Airlines is revamping their Business and First Class lounges across its major hubs, now named Flagship Lounges, with a separate dining area for First Class passengers.

-As of June 2018, they are halfway there, with the new lounges open in:
+As of May 2019, they are over halfway there, with the new lounges open in:

 - Chicago O’Hare

 - Los Angeles

 - Miami (this review)

 - London Heathrow

 You can check the progress here.

 I gained access to this lounge prior to my red-eye flight to Santiago, Chile in American Airlines 777-200 Business Class in late December 2017.